eki-project/finn-plus/README.md

 This is a very quick overview of how to get started, for additional information please refer to our [**wiki**](https://github.com/eki-project/finn-plus/wiki)!

 ### Requirements
-The main dependencies currently are:
+The primary dependencies currently are:
 - Python >= 3.10 (<= 3.12)
 - Poetry
 - Vivado, Vitis, Vitis HLS (preferably 2022.2 or 2024.2)
+- Some basic system-level packages, refer to the "installDependencies.sh" script

 ### Running a FINN build Flow
 To get started, clone this repository anywhere you like.
 To start your first FINN build continue like this: